-Chlorophyll a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021) considering updated guidance from the MPCA that includes chlorophyll a as a response variable in the water quality impairment assessment strategy.
+Chlorophyll a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021 and skipped in 2023) considering updated guidance from the MPCA that includes chlorophyll a as a response variable in the water quality impairment assessment strategy.

 The sample median for all sites was below the state standard of ≤35 mg/L during all monitoring efforts (Figure 9).
-Some individual sampling events at VR804, VR807, and VR803 exceeded the standard during baseflow conditions.
-Variability increased during runoff monitoring, but nothing exceeded the state standard.
+Individual sampling events at VR804 exceeded the standard during baseflow conditions.
+Variability and sample levels increased during runoff monitoring, but nothing exceeded the state standard.
 All snowmelt samples were below the standard.
+The two North Creek sites had highest variability during runoff and snowmelt conditions.

 Figure 9.
-Chlorophyll a for each station, categorized by sample type, for 2022.
+Chlorophyll a for each station, categorized by sample type, for 2023.